 Photo by City Government of Davao

-Most international visitors to the Philippines arrive from flights that land in Manila at the Ninoy Aquino International Airport (NAIA) or Manila Airport located in Luzon.
-Apart from Manila, entry points located in other parts of the Philippine archipelago are available to travelers as well.
+Most international visitors that take flights to the Philippines arrive from flights that land in Manila at the Ninoy Aquino International Airport (NAIA) or Manila Airport located in Luzon.
+Apart from flights to Manila, entry points located in other parts of the Philippine archipelago are available to travelers as well.

 In the Visayas, a group of islands located in the middle section of the Philippines, there’s the Mactan-Cebu International Airport in the island province of Cebu, whereas in at the southern region of Mindanao in Davao lies the Francisco Bangoy International Airport, otherwise known as the Davao International Airport, with IATA code DVO.